 |Game Modes:||Singleplayer / Multiplayer|

-Barking Dog was commissioned by Valve to polish up Counter-Strike, making it a prime candidate to whip up their own clone of everyone’s favorite online tactical shooter.
-But while Global Operations offers some good CS-style gameplay, it brings along a jungle-full of pesky problems.
+Barking Dog was commissioned by Valve to polish up Counter-Strike.
+It was probably this experience that made them a prime candidate to whip out their own clone of everyone’s favorite online tactical shooter.
+But while Global Operations offers some passable CS-style gameplay, it brings along a jungle-full of pesky problems.

-The armory here is a hit and miss deal, benefiting from a great sense of variety but barely any visual flair or visceral feel.
-Every class has his own batch of weapons to choose from – assault rifles for Commandos, light SMGs for Recon units, sniper rifles for the Sniper – and you can customize most of them with suppressors, scopes or flashlights.
-If you’re strapped for cash it’s usually not a huge problem, since you can pick up guns left over by fallen comrades or enemies.
+While you do heave a lot more buying options, the armory at large is hit and miss.
+It does benefit from the variety and customization, but hardly any of the weapons have any bang to make them feel truly visceral.
+On the brighter side the armory is pretty balanced, with each class having its own batch of purchasing options – assault rifles for Commandos, lightweight SMGs for Recon units, sniper rifles for the Sniper – and you can customize most of them with suppressors, scopes or flashlights.
+If you’re strapped for cash it’s usually not a huge problem, since you can pick up guns dropped by killed players (regardless of your class).
 It’s only a shame none of the guns neither look nor sound convincing.